How Can We Help Get Your Loved One Through Cancer Treatment?

 Elderly cancer patients at Arbors at Carroll are receiving much-needed monitoring and care during this challenging time in their life.
 We reduce the burden on families and provide them with peace of mind knowing that their loved one’s safety and health are being looked after by an interdisciplinary team that may not only include doctors and nurses, but social workers, psychologists, and physical and occupational therapists, as well.

 Many treatments for cancer can be completed at Arbors at Carroll, thereby eliminating or reducing the need to leave the facility to receive treatment.
-In addition to providing supportive care and tending to the patient's comfort needs, our healthcare team can administer any number of cancer treatments, such as
+In addition to providing supportive care and tending to the patient's comfort needs, our healthcare team can administer any number of cancer treatments.

 Cancer treatment and care as a resident of Arbors at Carroll ensures that:

-At Arbors at Carroll, we know how the best cancer recovery efforts create a better quality of life outcome for our patients.
+At Arbors at Carroll, we know that the best cancer recovery efforts result in a better quality of life for our patients.
 Together, we can help you and your loved ones through this difficult time, with the signature support and care that earned us our five-star reputation.
-If you’re curious to learn more about our additional services and amenities, we invite you to schedule a tour or contact us for more information.